scrapinghub/web-poet/docs/intro/overrides.rst

 The code above declares that:

-    - The Page Objects return ``Product`` and ``SimilarProduct`` Item Classes.
+    - The Page Objects return ``Product`` and ``SimilarProduct`` item classes.
-      Returning Item Classes is a preferred approach as explained in the :ref:`web-poet-fields` section.
+      Returning item classes is a preferred approach as explained in the :ref:`web-poet-fields` section.
     - For sites that match the ``some.example`` pattern, ``ExampleProductPage`` would be used instead of ``GenericProductPage``.